Blog

 Here’s a pic featuring about half of my current bonfire wood stash.
 I like to stay stocked up and always ready for a strong fire.

-It seems to me a bonfire is simply the best way to spend a night and my light my life up with laughter, serenity and joy.
+It seems to me a bonfires is simply the best way to spend a night and my light my life up with laughter, serenity and joy.

 If you have a bonfire story I’d love to hear it.
 If so let me know with a comment below.
 Cheers!